csufmse/student_information_system/README.md

 ## Project Scope
 The scope project is to build the online Student Information System to be accessed by Students, Professors and Administrators only via their PCs.

-The major features of the system include :\
+The major features of the system include\
 FE-1: Allow access to the system for specific users via a PC.\
 FE-2: Create, view, modify, request and delete classes and class schedules.\
 FE-3: Manage student’s access to adding classes including availability per section and prerequisites standings.\